Developing U-M’s voice in your communications

 - Students will discover and be inspired…

 Language has always been dynamic, and has always changed over time.
-One of the biggest evolutions in recent years has been around inclusive language, which is driven by the desire to better understand and represent the experiences of people with various differing identities and from different cultural groups.
+One of the biggest evolutions in recent years has been around welcoming language, which is driven by the desire to better understand and represent the experiences of people with various differing identities and from different cultural groups.

 Best Colleges uses the term “conscious language,” and defines that as “language that is intentional, inclusive, and carefully chosen to reflect the experiences of diverse populations.”